In these Terms and Conditions of Business:

 8.8 Where no such nomination is made by the Customer in accordance with clause 8.8, or where the Customer fails to pay any sums due, or return Loaned Equipment, to Support Tree in accordance with clause 8.6, all such data and information shall be made available for three months following termination for the Customer’s collection but Support Tree shall be under no obligation to deliver such data and information to the Customer.

-8.9 Following the end of the period referred to at clause 8.8, Support Tree may delete all and any information and data that it holds concerning the Customer and/or its computer systems.
+8.9 Following the end of the period referred to in clause 8.8, Support Tree may delete all and any information and data that it holds concerning the Customer and/or its computer systems.

 9.1 The Customer agrees that it shall: